 Settlement agreements often go through several drafts.
 In order to ensure that neither party can try to argue that an early draft was a binding contract, the negotiations are often undertaken “subject to Contract”.
 The tag is only removed once both parties are happy with the final document.

 If court proceedings have been issued, the parties will need to draft an Order setting out what will happen to the proceedings, who will pay the costs of the action and other matters.
-These terms are often enshrined in a “Tomlin Order”, which imposes a “stay” on the proceedings save for the purposes of putting the agreed terms into effect.
+There are several options as to what can happen to the court proceedings.
+Sometimes, the terms of the agreement are recorded in a “Tomlin Order”, which imposes a “stay” on the proceedings save for the purposes of putting the agreed terms into effect.
+These legal documents are usually drafted by lawyers.